 Don’t worry even if you’re packing for Europe the first time – this list is comprehensive.

-Not only is it comprehensive, it’s travel-tested and filled with only products I have actually used (and still use) over the last seven years of traveling the world and running this blog — not just ones I’ve heard about or taken from other packing lists.
+This list is an evolving effort from the last seven years of traveling the world and running this blog — not just ones I’ve heard about or taken from other packing lists.

 Packing List for 2 Weeks in Europe